Mi nombre es Diego.

 Every December we all fly to Mexico City to see Grandpa.
 While we are there my family ALWAYS visits the Basilica of Our Lady of Guadalupe on her feast day!
 I’ll put a picture here for you to see:

 Her feast day is December 12th and millions of people come to her Basilica shrine!
 The record was set in 2009 when starting on Friday, December 11th to the end of Saturday, December 12th, 6.1 million people came to visit!
-It is amazing to be there!
+More recently, 12.5 million people visited the shrine over a span of six days, December 8th to December 13th in 2022.
+It is simply amazing to be there!
 There are just SO MANY PEOPLE!

 When my family gets near the Basilica, we hold hands really tight, like a chain, and walk through the crowd like that so we don’t get separated!